Occupational Therapy Assessments at The Family Treatment Service

 How it Works

-An initial Occupational Therapy Consultation is priced at £180
+An initial Occupational Therapy Consultation is priced at £180.
+Initial consultations for children would be with parents only.

 • Based on the screening at the initial consultation, the Occupational Therapist will recommend tailored assessment or